What is Sustained Release T3?

 Sustained release T3 (abbreviated as SR T3 in this post and elsewhere on the web) refers to a special type of thyroid medication.

-SR T3 is bound to a specific ingredient which delays its absorption in your intestinal tract and provides a slow and steady absorption of T3 throughout the day.
+SR T3 is bound to a specific ingredient that delays its absorption in your intestinal tract and provides a slow and steady absorption of T3 throughout the day.